-Iranian soccer fan 'Blue Girl' dies after self-immolation
+Iranian soccer fan 'Blue Girl' dies after setting herself on fire

 “@FIFAcom.
 Let’s see if you have the guts just for once to stand against women’s rights violation in Iran,” wrote one person with the Twitter handle @IranLionness.

-Reporting by Dubai newsroom; Editing by Andrew Cawthorne
+Reporting by Dubai newsroom and Simon Evans in Burnley, England; Editing by Andrew Cawthorne